violet-g/advanced-programming-h/README.md

 ### DYNAMIC HASH TABLE

-This project represents a dynamic hash table implemented in C - coursework for one of my level 3 courses.
+This project represents a dynamic hash table implemented in C.

 It processes mailing lists, getting them as stdin from the command line and finds potential duplicates.